-A moratorium period in home loans is a specific period of the home loan tenor where borrowers will not have to repay any amount.
-The moratorium meaning is thus that this period is a waiting duration before the customer starts repayment of EMIs at the decided home loan interest rate.
-In usual cases, customers have to start repaying EMIs from the first day when they get the home loan amount disbursed till the final day of the tenor.
-However, when there is a home loan moratorium period, the customer will not have to pay anything in this duration to the lender.
-Although you do not pay anything in this duration, an interest income will be earned and accrued to your account.
+The home loan moratorium is a specific period of the home loan tenor where borrowers will not have to repay any amount.
+It refers to the duration before the customer starts repayment of EMIs at the agreed-upon home loan interest rate.
+Generally, customers have to start repaying EMIs from the first day when they get the home loan amount disbursed till the final day of the tenor.
+However, this isn’t the case with a moratorium period in effect.

 Typically, this period is usually applicable to education loans and home loans.
 Some lenders may call it an EMI holiday, and it is a helpful feature.
 If you need this feature, speak to your lender and check if it is available to you.
 If it is offered to you, be sure to read and understand all the home loan terms and conditions applicable.

 It is crucial to the borrowing process as it gives you a clear idea of your responsibility.
 Similarly, be sure to use the Home Loan Eligibility Calculator to see how much each EMI is shaping up to be and to gauge your repayment capability.
 These tools help you know how much you can qualify for and give you invaluable insight into the cost of the loan.